Q. Do I need to be PONY registered?

 Q. How long does an online entry hold my spot?

-A. An online registration does not guarantee a spot in a tournament, however, it does let us know you have the intent of playing.
-It often times allows us to contact you in the event it fills or is getting full.
+A. An online registration does not guarantee a spot in a tournament, however, it does let us know you have the intent of playing, and allows us to contact you in the event it fills or is getting full.
 It is advised you register online so we can confirm that we do in fact have availability.
 Teams are accepted on a first come, first served basis based upon when we receive your check.
 You will receive notice saying that we have received your entry, and well as a confirmation stating that we have received payment and you are accepted.

 Q. How do I register/pay within 2 weeks of the tournament?

 A. If you are entering within 2 weeks of the start of a tournament (assuming we still have room) a credit card is the only way to hold a spot.
-We will call and get a credit card number.
+We will call and get a credit card number and run the card to make sure it is active.
+When you come to the tournament, you need to bring a team check.
+Should a team no-show, cancel once scheduled, or not bring a check to the tournament, the card will be charged the full tournament amount + 3% service charge.
 Note: Reason for this is due to teams getting in at the last minute, then changing their mind, causing scheduling problems and uneccessary last minute changes, which is not fair to the other teams or us.
 There are NO EXCEPTIONS!

 Q. How do you handle tournament cancellations?